apache/whimsy/DEVELOPMENT.md

 - Note that tools/deliver.rb will dump all mail locally (it does not currently get cleaned out) where it can be used by ASF::Mail

+### How To: Test Whimsy Library methods

+The following alias runs Interactive Ruby (irb) with the Whimsy library preloaded:

+    alias wrb='irb -I /srv/whimsy/lib -r whimsy/asf'

+Simple shell scripts can use the following:

+    #!/usr/bin/env ruby
+    $LOAD_PATH.unshift '/srv/whimsy/lib'
+    require 'whimsy/asf'

+Adjust the paths above if you have not installed code in the standard place (or add a link from /srv/whimsy to your copy of the code)

 Whimsy On Windows
 =================